Larry D. and Brenda A. Thompson Curator of African American and African Diasporic Art

-Georgia Research Alliance Eminent Scholar of Vaccines and Viral Immunity
+Georgia Research Alliance Eminent Scholar in Immunology and Translational Biomedicine

 Georgia Research Alliance Eminent Scholar of Forest Biotechnology

 Researchers at the University of Georgia were the first to use a gene editing tool known as CRISPR/Cas to modify the genome of a tree species – a breakthrough with implications for food crops and animal feeds, as well as biofuel feedstocks.

 “Compared to some other gene editing techniques, CRISPR is incredibly simple, cost-effective and highly efficient.
 It could serve as the foundation for a new era of discovery in plant genetics.”

 Robert Ivarie has found potential low-cost treatments for a rare disease in humans through his research with chickens.
 His discoveries led to the creation of a new drug for an ultra-rare and often fatal disorder known as Wolman disease.
 Now, his small company has been acquired by a major pharmaceutical company that has made the drug available to the market.

 “This is a great example of a small company that turned into a real job generator.
 We have exceptional talent base at the University of Georgia, and the technologies our faculty and staff are developing can create new business and jobs.
 It can be done, and more importantly it can be done right here in Georgia.”